Special Topic Series

 Public Forums

-Once per term, a public dialogue will be hosted between speakers with divergent backgrounds, building on the success of this past fall’s event featuring a Palestinian and Jewish writing and podcast team who have spent their careers focused on a vision of Israeli and Palestinian coexistence.
+Once per term, a public dialogue was hosted between speakers with divergent backgrounds, building on the success of this past fall’s event featuring a Palestinian and Jewish writing and podcast team who have spent their careers focused on a vision of Israeli and Palestinian coexistence.

 Public Forums